ALM-Rangers/Guidance/src/Stories/our-journey-of-transforming-to-a-devops-culture.md

 ### Clarify the WHAT you need to transform

 The second question is: what do you need to transform your organization?
-The one thing you need above all else is trust.
+The one thing you need above all else is *trust*.
 Self-organizing teams simply don’t work without it.

 ### Clarify the WHEN you will transform